CamelCaseName/HousePartyTranslator/README.md

 # HousePartyTranslator
+## Donwload
+You can get the latest release [here](https://github.com/CamelCaseName/HousePartyTranslator/releases).

 ## Usage
 Just start the .exe file.
 On your first launch it will ask you for a password, you can get that from @CamelCaseName.